 Different add-ons for your graphics design printer make it more comfortable to use.
 One of those things is a built-in scanner.
 Having this option will make the process of your artwork digitalization much easier and faster.

-In this article, I’ve primarily focused on the printers and their image production quality.
+I’ve primarily focused on the printers and their image production quality in this article.
 That’s why only one option on the list has a built-in scanner.
-However, if you want to find out more about scanners, you can read my article: Best Scanners for Artwork.
+However, if you want to know more about scanners, you can read my article: Best Scanners for Artwork.

 The last factor you need to consider is your overall budget.